Carreau/ipython-wiki/IPEP-6:-Qt-console---additional-pane.md

 **2. Qt Console pane with Notebook interaction**

-Here are some thought about it, abstracting without knowledge about Qt Console internals:
+Here are some thoughts about it, abstracting without knowledge about Qt Console internals:

 This pane could be lightweight IPython Notebook file format reader/writer, basically JSON parser.
 Auto-generated scheme from `00_notebook_tour.ipynb`, hopefully to gather all supported elements, can be seen here: <http://i.imgur.com/Z0jSc.png>